 Over the years, by reading various guides I have managed to make this visit the most complete ever.
 I have discovered that on the same day you can even see two changes of guard one hour apart.

-The first is that of the mounted guard that takes place at the House Guards Parade and the other, the most well-known, of the regiment on foot escorted by the military band that takes place in the courtyard of Buckingham Palace.
+The first is that of the mounted guard, which takes place at the House Guards Parade, and the other, better known, of the regiment on foot escorted by the military band, which takes place in the courtyard of Buckingham Palace.

 Choose Sunday to see two